About me

 On this blog, I write my thoughts and opinions about health issues that are troubling my country, Kenya.
 I also write to explain health research findings that I find interesting.

 I am a freelance science journalist with the Nation Media group.
 I have links to all the articles (on the page ‘Nation Media Articles’) that I have published in the Daily Nation, The East African and The Saturday Nation since I started free-lance science journalism in 2010.
 Most are DN2 cover stories in the Daily Nation.
 I have great respect for the editors at the Nation Media Group, who make a great effort to present the articles well.
-I am always very excited to publish in the regions largest selling newspapers.
+I am always very excited to publish in the region’s largest-selling newspapers.

 I occasionally write for ‘The conversation’.